benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/htmx.md

 ### Why This Structure?

 1. The `(site)` directory contains full pages that inherit layouts
-2. The `api` directory contains API endpoints that return raw HTML without layouts
+2. The `xapi` directory contains API endpoints that return raw HTML without layouts
 3. This separation prevents HTMX responses from being wrapped in unnecessary layout markup

 ## Using the HTMX Starter Kit